 Here’s why you should try it this winter!

 Why go ice fishing with kids?

 There are many reasons to love winter, like sledding, ice skating, and family ski vacations.
-This year will be slightly different.
-This year we must maintain social distancing for all winter activities in New Jersey.
+This year in addition to these winter activities in New Jersey try ice fishing.